davedavis/Django-Traefik-Docker-Base/README.md

 3) docker-compose -f docker-compose.yml logs -f

+# Starting and stopping in production.
+Sometimes, if you're running a bunch of containers, you'll want to start and stop individual containers, do a git pull for changes and restart just that specific container.
+Here's how to do it on production:

+      docker-compose -f docker-compose.prod.yml stop -t 1 web docker-compose -f docker-compose.prod.yml build web
+      docker-compose -f docker-compose.prod.yml up --no-start web
+      docker-compose -f docker-compose.prod.yml start web

 # Notes
       Make sure you edit your /etc/hosts file to point your DEV_DOMAIN in the env file to 0.0.0.0 Make sure you set your cloudflare SSL settings to "full", not flexible.
-    I run other containers locally, so extracted DEV_PORT so I wouldn't get confused.
+      Run other containers locally, so extracted DEV_PORT so I wouldn't get confused.

 #### Remember: Do **NOT** add your .env file to source control.
 I did it for your convenience only.